-- you are concerned about genetic defects that occur frequently in certain ethnic or racial groups.
+- there's concern about genetic defects that happen often in an ethnic or racial group

 Meeting With a Genetic Counselor

-The counselor will distinguish between risks that every pregnancy faces and risks that you personally face.
+The counselor will talk about risks that every pregnancy faces and risks that you personally face.
 Even if you discover you have a particular problem gene, science can't always predict the severity of the related disease.
 For instance, a child with cystic fibrosis can have debilitating lung problems or, less commonly, milder respiratory symptoms.

-Genetic counselors can help you understand your options and adjust to any uncertainties you face, but you and your family will have to decide what to do next.
+Genetic counselors can help you understand your options and adjust to any uncertainties you face.
+But you and your family will decide what to do next.

 If you've learned before conception that you and/or your partner are at high risk for having a child with a severe or fatal defect, your options might include:

-- pre-implantation diagnosis — when eggs that have been fertilized in vitro (in a laboratory, outside of the womb) are tested for defects at the 8-cell (blastocyst) stage, and only nonaffected blastocysts are implanted in the uterus to establish a pregnancy
+- pre-implantation diagnosis.
+This is when eggs that have been fertilized in vitro (in a laboratory, outside of the womb) are tested for defects at the 8-cell (blastocyst) stage.
+Only nonaffected blastocysts are implanted in the uterus to establish a pregnancy.

 - using donor sperm or donor eggs